We are accepting applications until 5 p.m. on the following dates:

 A nationwide criminal background search is mandatory for all accepted applicants.
 Names of accepted students will be submitted for a background check.

-All applicants accepted to the HIHIM major are considered Health Science majors at University of Washington.
-All Health Science majors are required to show documentation of protection against a number of vaccine-preventable diseases.
-This must be completed by the end of the first quarter of HIHIM study.
+All applicants accepted to the Certificate in Health Informatics & Information Management are required to show documentation of protection against a number of vaccine-preventable diseases.
+This must be completed by the end of the first quarter of the certificate.
 This fee will separately appear in your student “Tuition Account Balance” section of MyUW.

 If English is not your native language, you should have at least intermediate English skills to enroll.
 To learn more, see English Language Proficiency Requirements – Credit Programs.

 To enroll, international students must have a visa that permits study in the United States.
 This program does not enable students to obtain or maintain F-1 visa status.
 For more information, see Admission Requirements for International Students.